Deltares/Wflow.jl/docs/src/model_docs/params_lateral.md

 internal model parameter to the external netCDF variable.
 For some input parameters the parameter listed under `[lateral.subsurface]` is not equal to the internal model parameter, these are listed in the Table below between parentheses after the internal model parameter.
-The `top` parameter is provided by the exteral parameter `altitude` as part of the static input data and set as follows through the TOML file:
+The `top` parameter is provided by the external parameter `altitude` as part of the static input data and set as follows through the TOML file:

 ```toml